Specify Sample Time

 To specify and inspect block-based sample times throughout a model, consider using

 the Model Data Editor (on the Modeling tab, click

 Design and use the Sample

 Time column.
-For more information about the Model Data Editor, see
+For more information, see Model Data

 The Rate Transition block has port-based sample times.
 You can set the output port sample time interactively by completing the following steps: